 or a video slideshow, if you’re more of a YouTube person:

 I used two of them as a gift wrap for little gifts to my two nieces.
-The third one, well that one is waiting to be used for something completely else.
-I’ll tell you more about it some other time.
+The third one was used as a diy tooth fairy pouch – perfect!

 Get Your Free PDF Sewing Template:

 Now all you need to do is grab your free template and sew a few mini pouches!

 Get email updates and never miss out on new patterns, printables and tutorials.
 If you sign up at THIS link, you’ll also get the Fabric Hanging Basket Template for FREE, right now.
 A cute and easy-sew!

 Or …check out this popular PDF pattern – the Kalina Mini Wallet.
 So practical!